 to the computational efficiency of classification

-and information retrieval systems in this book.
+and IR systems in this book.
 However, many researchers mean effectiveness,

 not efficiency of text classification when they use the term